dchristian3188/dchristian3188.github.io/_drafts/A Real World Pester Example From the PowerShell Open Source Project.md

     }
 }
 ```
 While this is a little more work to setup, it separates the data from the tests and doesn't clutter our file with unnecessary looping logic.
-The best place to perform this setup is in the ```BeforeAll``` block.
+Since this still counts as test setup, we'll place this inside of our cd ```BeforeAll``` block.
 Lets take a look.
 ```powershell
 BeforeAll {
     $originalDefaultParameterValues = $PSDefaultParameterValues.Clone()